k3s-io/docs/docs/upgrades/upgrades.md

 ### Upgrading your K3s cluster

-[Upgrade basics](/upgrades/basic/) describes several techniques for upgrading your cluster manually.
+[Manual Upgrades](/upgrades/manual) describes several techniques for upgrading your cluster manually.
 It can also be used as a basis for upgrading through third-party Infrastructure-as-Code tools like [Terraform](https://www.terraform.io/).

-[Automated upgrades](/upgrades/automated/) describes how to perform Kubernetes-native automated upgrades using Rancher's [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).
+[Automated Upgrades](/upgrades/automated) describes how to perform Kubernetes-native automated upgrades using Rancher's [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).

 ### Version-specific caveats